-ESG Validation, a London-based firm, aims to address a major gap in the current architecture of global capital markets that will be critical in advancing ESG-aligned business leadership and investment management: the presence of a trusted, neutral, and competent authority to provide a view on the ESG claims, measures and practices of corporates and companies around the globe.
+ESG Validation aims to contribute to the advancement of ESG-aligned business and investment practices around the world by, for example, addressing a major gap in the current architecture of global capital markets that will be critical in advancing ESG-aligned business leadership and investment management: the presence of a trusted, neutral, and competent authority to provide a view on the ESG claims, measures and practices of corporates and companies around the globe.

-Originally referred to as “Corporate Social Responsibility” (CSR), this construct of the broader accountabilities of business is falling into dis-use, evolving into the current framework called “Environmental, Social and corporate Governance” or ESG.
+Evolving from “Corporate Social Responsibility” (CSR), earlier constructs of the broader accountabilities of business, such as “Corporate Social Responsibility (CSR) are falling into dis-use, evolving into the current framework called “Environmental, Social and Governance” or ESG.

-Over the past three decades, the perception has grown that business has avoided bearing its share of the collective imperative to ensure that environmental resources are used sustainably, and that social gains are delivered and shared fairly and with probity.
+Over the past three decades, the perception has grown that business has avoided bearing its share of the collective imperative to ensure that environmental resources are used sustainably.
+Concerns have also grown that the gains of growth and development are not being delivered to society at large or being shared fairly and with probity.

-Good governance concerns rose out of a growing sense that the fundamental nature of business, and its relationship with the societies it serves (and within which it thrives) ought to be re-examined and redefined.
-Mistrust in business leadership resulting from corporate malfeasance, Board room abuse of power and information, and generally amoral conduct justified by a misguided focus on the narrow “bottom line” have combined to motivate some fundamental questions about the nature of business and the definition of success.
-This is equally true for CEOs, boards, lenders and investors.
+Good governance concerns rose out of a growing sense that the fundamental nature of business, and its relationship with the societies it serves (and within which it thrives) needed to be re-examined and redefined.

 For all three arenas – environment, society, and corporate governance – it has become clear that legislation and regulation is not enough.
 The law can create a baseline, but a cultural change in business leadership and management is required to change the way business and its purpose is understood.
 Business needs owners and managers who believe it is right to secure environmental and social benefits from their operations and, moreover, see them as indivisible from financial profit and growth in value.

 It is fair to say that business leaders with that perception are in the ascendant, and equally fair to note that investors seeking to do well by doing good are equally on the rise.
-These evolutions in business and in capital markets require a proposition such as the one developed by ESG Assessment and Validation LLP.
+These evolutions in business and in capital markets require a proposition such as the one developed by ESG Validation.

-While some quarters of commerce have seen ESG as being hurdles to climb over, an increasing majority have perceived ESG as issues that can add value to their business model.
+While some quarters of commerce have seen ESG as being hurdles to climb over, an increasing number perceive ESG as issues that can add value to their business model.
 They have been actively searching not for the lowest cost means to satisfying regulators, but for ways of gaining competitive advantage from having exacting ESG policies and positive ESG impacts from their business.